 If you've got a picky eater who's hesitant to try new veggies, this is a unique tip for coaxing them to try a taste:

-Instead of making a delicious dip and coaxing them to dunk their veggies in it, put the veggies IN the dip and let them dunk a chip.
+Instead of making a delicious dip and coaxing them to dunk their veggies in it, put the veggies IN the dip and let them dunk a chip or pretzel.

-When I was little I detested onions.
+When I was little I was not a fan of onions.
 I didn't like their flavor, their texture, their smell.
 Then I went off to college and during a night out with friends, they pressured me into trying onion rings.

-Because of the fat-laden, deep fried, and extremely tasty onion rings, I eventually outgrew my loathing of onions.
+Because of the extremely tasty onion rings, I eventually outgrew my distaste of onions.

 Now I eat them every chance I get: sautéed, grilled, caramelized, and even raw.